anttiluode/Geometric-Neuron/README.md

 # Geometric Neuron

+EDIT: Added Addendum of recent attempts to think of this, also the holographic search.py

 **The brain computes through geometry, not weights.
 Here is the evidence.**

 This repository presents the Deerskin Architecture — a biologically grounded model of neural computation — and its empirical validation through clinical EEG analysis.
 The headline result: we distinguished schizophrenic brains from healthy controls using only phase-space geometry and topology, with zero machine learning and rigorous ICA artifact rejection.